Rock Island Health Dept. employees fired for vaccine refusal

 Per Governor J.B.
 Pritzker's mandate, all healthcare workers must receive a COVID-19 vaccine.
 However, they can apply for a religious exemption, subjecting themselves to weekly testing.
 Both Duhme and Brumbaugh applied for the religious exemptions but were denied.

-"We went into work, we were handed papers that said, ultimately, we have been terminated for our beliefs," says Brumbaugh.
+"We went into work, we were handed papers that said, ultimately, we have been terminated for our beliefs," Brumbaugh said.

 The health department board of advisors has now decided to post job openings for those who were fired for their vaccine refusal.
 Brumbaugh says it wasn't surprising but disappointing to see this happen.

-"I'm not understanding where this hardcore get the vaccine or don't have a job comes from," says Brumbaugh, "It doesn't make sense to me."
+"I'm not understanding where this hardcore get the vaccine or don't have a job comes from," Brumbaugh said.
+"It doesn't make sense to me."

 Duhme says she's had COVID-19 before, and believes her natural immunity should be enough.

-"We have never required a vaccine, a shot, any treatment for anybody after they survived an illness," says Duhme, "Why are we doing it on this one?"
+"We have never required a vaccine, a shot, any treatment for anybody after they survived an illness," Duhme said.
+"Why are we doing it on this one?"

 The women are now working with their Union, a local branch of the American Federation of State, County and Municipal Employees, to secure their jobs.

-"The Union right now, basically, has told us that having this vaccine is not a requirement for employment," says Duhme, "They, the health department, is moving ahead with something without bringing the Union in."
+"The Union right now, basically, has told us that having this vaccine is not a requirement for employment," Duhme said.
+"They, the health department, is moving ahead with something without bringing the Union in."

 The pair say they have had a short sit down meeting with administration at the health department, but it didn't lead anywhere.
 They're waiting now on advice from their Union representatives on where to go from here.